MojosBeans100/DunkeldFitnessCentre/README.md

 ## Homepage

 ### Incentives List
-The incentive list on the front page draws attention to four main points which separate this gym from others.
+The incentive list (see above picture) on the front page draws attention to four main points which separate this gym from others.
 The list is dynamic, with check-marks appearing next to each bullet point in a short animation to enhance user experience.

 ## Facilities